CMS-H3PO/HHH_2DAlphabet/README.md

 ```
 python generateToys.py -y ${YEAR} -t symlink2histograms_${YEAR}/TTbar_Histograms.root -d symlink2histograms_${YEAR}/JetHT_Histograms.root
 ```
 Two output files are produced, `JetHT_Histograms_VR_pass_toy.root` with the toy data in the pass category of the validation regions and `JetHT_Histograms_SR_pass_toy.root` with the toy data in the pass category of the signal regions.
+These files need to be moved to the same folder with the other histogram files
 ```
 mv JetHT_Histograms_*_pass_toy.root symlink2histograms_${YEAR}
 ```